This is a guest article written by:

 In addition, these committees can only hear complaints against individual professionals who work for managed care, not the managed care companies themselves.
-Professional leaders and ethics committees are concerned that ethical judgments against individuals will only harm the professional who must work in the managed care industry in order to make a living.
+Professional leaders and ethics committees are concerned that ethical judgments against individuals will only harm the professional who must work in the managed care industry to make a living.
 As a result, the professions have been reluctant to use their ethical codes to address the problem.

 Fortunately, professional ethics committees are not the only ones who have the right to determine ethical behavior.
 Every person can tell the difference between right and wrong.
 The public, consumers, patients, and individual professionals can speak out when something is wrong.
 These eleven common practices are not the behavior that most people want from health care professionals, and even though the professional ethics committees may not be able to stop the behavior, the public can still protest.

-Consumers want managed care to continue its cost cutting practices.
+Consumers want managed care to continue its cost-cutting practices.

 Managed care says that surveys report consumers don’t want government regulation and reform if it raises the cost of health care.
-Therefore, the industry argues, consumers approve of its practices without regulation.
+Therefore, the industry argues, consumers, approve of its practices without regulation.
 However, the truth is that these surveys do not ask consumers if they approve of cutting costs by using dishonesty and unethical methods.
-Saving money is a consumer issue, but generally, the consumer wants only honest and ethical cost cutting.
+Saving money is a consumer issue, but generally, the consumer wants only honest and ethical cost-cutting.

 The market makes us do it.

 This argument is the economic version of “the devil made me do it.
 “Absolving themselves of responsibility, most managed care leaders claim to be passive victims of market forces.
-They say that the only programs that can be sold to employers are ones that use these eleven unethical methods of cutting costs.
+They say that the only programs that can be sold to employers are the ones that use these eleven unethical methods of cutting costs.
 Such an argument misses the point of ethics.
 Ethical and moral standards are intended to be guides to conduct in addition to money and market forces.
 If money were everything, then cheating and stealing would be ethically correct.

 Furthermore, managed care has not been passive.
 The industry is actively promoting itself and influencing the market.
 It actively hides these ethical abuses.
 When legislation or regulation is proposed, the industry aggressively opposes efforts to restore ethical principles to health care.
-The truth is that managed care is not a victim of the market, but it has actually made the market the way it is.
+The truth is that managed care is not a victim of the market, but it has made the market the way it is.

 How can managed care continue this unethical behavior?

 In reality, managed care is not the only choice to control costs.
 Ideas for alternative cost-containment systems that respect ethical values are being developed.
 Managed care not only uses unethical practices, it is the least efficient system.
 The enormous administration and profit expenses take more money away from treatment than would be lost in any other system that could be developed today.
-Two grass roots movements, the National Coalition of Mental Health Professionals and Consumers, Inc. and the Ad Hoc Committee to Defend Health Care, are calling for an end to managed care and the development of a pro-consumer cost-containment system for health care.
+Two grassroots movements, the National Coalition of Mental Health Professionals and Consumers, Inc. and the Ad Hoc Committee to Defend Health Care, are calling for an end to managed care and the development of a pro-consumer cost-containment system for health care.

 What Can the Consumer Do?

 The first step in righting any wrong is speaking out and saying that it is wrong.
 Making a statement about what is right is a powerful beginning whether confronting slavery, segregation, McCarthyism, child abuse, drunk drivers, marketing cigarettes to our children, or the mistreatment of the vulnerable patients of managed care.
-Many of these historical examples of immoral behavior were ignored by large organizations, big business and government until large numbers of concerned citizens confronted them, spoke out, and demanded that the immoral behavior be stopped.
-The process of speaking out begins by talking to individuals, and then moves to public speaking and writing.
+Many of these historical examples of immoral behavior were ignored by large organizations, big businesses, and the government until large numbers of concerned citizens confronted them, spoke out, and demanded that the immoral behavior be stopped.
+The process of speaking out begins by talking to individuals and then moves to public speaking and writing.

 The public and professionals can make appeals to the health care professional ethical boards.
-These complaints should be filed with the request that the board issue a decision that restores the high standards of ethical behavior to health care.
-Although initially it is unlikely that these boards will make any ruling that adversely impacts a major financial interest within the profession, they will respond eventually to public pressure.
+These complaints should be filed with the request that the board issue a decision that restores the high standards of ethical behavior in health care.
+Although initially, it is unlikely that these boards will make any ruling that adversely impacts a major financial interest within the profession, they will respond eventually to public pressure.